I was recently involved in a day of meetings with small business owners in the American Midwest. It was both encouraging and sad at the same time.

 Beyond my overall happy/sad impressions, I found quite a few particular things:

-- These people would have preferred to discuss the practical particulars of their businesses – tools, materials, technical obstacles and solutions, and so on.
+- These people would have preferred to discuss the practicalities of their businesses – tools, materials, technical obstacles and solutions, and so on.
 But instead, they were forced to discuss government compliance.
 Almost every subject discussed from the front of the room dealt with government regulations.
 Most of the subjects discussed on the sides involved tools, equipment, business strategies and so on.

 - Dealing with employees is a major issue, especially involving the immigration police.
-These people are justifiably concerned with fines and indictments, just from hiring employees who are clearly long-time Americans.
+These people are justifiably concerned with fines and indictments, even from hiring employees who are clearly long-time Americans.
 (That is, not Hispanics or other recent immigrants.)
 A few of the comments I heard:

 “Good luck trying to explain that to an ICE agent.”